Your Ad Here

 Dave also discovered this strap rail with a nail still in place.
 Do not bother asking me where this was found as the location is being kept confidential for now.

-In addition to granite stringers, in some areas, the B&O affixed strap rail to wooden stringers.
+In addition to granite stringers, in some areas, B&O affixed strap rail to wooden stringers.
 It is not known if the rail specifications varied depending on which material it was nailed to.

 Tie